fzhu2e/cfr/docsrc/ug-installation.rst

 Install the Conda environment
 -----------------------------

-You may skip this step if your Conda environment has been setup already.
+You may skip this step if your Conda environment has been installed already.

 Step 1: Download the installation script for miniconda3
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""